icedoom888/ArtWalks/README.md

  - *INPATH* : Path to the input data folder
  - *FOLDER_NAME* : Name of the folder containing the images
  - *S* : Number of images to generate with diffusion between each pair of images
- - *I* : Number of interpolation images to generate between each pair of generated images
+ - *I* : Number of seconds that have to pass between each consecutive pair of generated images
  - *F* : Number of seconds to freeze on each original image during the video
  - *MODEL* : Name of the diffusion model to use (unclip/kandinsky)

-## Single components
 ### Story Generator

+When you have a big collection of images, you can use this tool to select a random subset of *img_num* images.
-Generate a random story by using a collection of immages:
+Generate a random story from a collection of immages:

 ```bash
 python random_story_generation.py --input_path inputdata --img_num 10